themesberg/flowbite/content/components/breadcrumb.md

 ---
 layout: home
-title: Tailwind CSS Breadcrumb - Flowbite
+title: Tailwind CSS Breadcrumbs - Flowbite
 description: Show the location of the current page in a hierarchical structure using the Tailwind CSS breadcrumb components
 group: components
 toc: true